folt-a/godot-tontoko-tile/README.md

 ---
 英語 (English)

+**Tontoko Tile Supports English/Japanese GUI**

-Tontoko Tile is an add-on that makes it easy to create Godot tile sets.
+Tontoko Tile is godot addon that makes it easy to create Godot Tileset.

 Read the png file (s) and output the tileset tres file and the final png file.

-It has the following functions.
+It has the following this tool feature.

 * Arrangement and sorting of tile images
-* Collision settings for cells
-* Traffic can be set by painting the mark
+* Collision settings for tile, Character Passage can be set by painting the mark
-* Zindex and YSort can be set by the mark
+* ZIndex and YSort can be set by the mark
 * Auto tile can be set
 Corresponding rectangular mass format 1x3, 3x1, 3x2, 3x3, 3x3 (middle hole)
-* Supports Udita format auto tile images and Tsukuru format auto tile images.
+* Supports "Wolf Editor" and "RPGMaker" style AutoTile.
-* Multiple rectangular cells can be registered as a single tile
+* Multiple rectangular cells can be registered as a SingleTile

 ### To install
 download it as a ZIP archive.<br>Extract and move the addons/ directory it contains into your project folder.
 Then, enable the plugin in project settings.<br>And reload godot editor.